httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 exposing keying material on side channels, such as might be exposed by the time it takes to perform a given operation.
 The requirements for a good implementation of cryptographic algorithms can change over time.

+## Message Truncation

+This content encoding is designed to permit the incremental processing of large messages.
+It also permits random access to plaintext in a limited fashion.
+The content encoding permits a receiver to detect when a message is truncated.

+A partially delivered message MUST NOT be processed as though the entire message was successfully delivered.
+For instance, a partially delivered message cannot be cached as though it were complete.

+An attacker might exploit willingness to process partial messages to cause a receiver to remain in a specific intermediate state.
+Implementations performing processing on partial messages need to ensure that any intermediate processing states don't advantage an attacker.

 ## Key and Nonce Reuse